-Because there are so many things to do in California during September, and they happen everywhere from the desert to the mountains, your packing list will vary depending on what you're doing.
+There are so many things to do in California during September everywhere from the desert to the mountains.
+Your packing list will vary depending on what you're doing.
 These are a few things to keep in mind.

-By September, water and air temperatures at the beach will limit most people to oceanside strolls and quick barefoot dips in the surf, but you should know that the beach areas are always colder than inland and they get even chillier when the sun goes down.
+By September, water and air temperatures at the beach will limit most people to oceanside strolls and quick barefoot dips in the surf.
+But even if you're not planning to get into the water, you should know this: The beach areas are always colder than inland and they get even chillier when the sun goes down.

 No matter where your plans take you, pack plenty of sunscreen, as the sun shines almost every day in September.